 It's popular in Southeast Asia, where it's nicknamed “the king of fruits.”
-Durian is actually very high in nutrients, containing much more than most other fruits.
+Durian is very high in nutrients, containing more than most other fruits.

-However, it is also highly controversial because of its strong smell.
+However, it also gets a bad rap due to its strong smell.

 Durian is a tropical fruit distinguished by its large size and spiky, hard outer shell.

 It has a smelly, custard-like flesh with large seeds.